HCL-TECH-SOFTWARE/digital-experience/docs/deployment/install/container/helm_deployment/preparation/optional_tasks/optional_configure_credentials.md

 !!! note
-    Currently the Configuration Wizard and DXConnect always use the `wpsadmin` user.
+    Currently, the Configuration Wizard and DXConnect always use the `wpsadmin` user.
 Changes to the `wasUser` do therefore not affect the Configuration Wizard and DXClient (which connects to DXConnect).
-If the `wasUser` is kept as the default `wpsadmin` but its password is changed, the new password will also apply for the Configuration Wizard and DXConnect.
+If the `wasUser` is kept as the default `wpsadmin` but its password is changed, the new password will also apply to the Configuration Wizard and DXConnect.

 #### 2. LDAP